-Barely four months after signing the framework contract with Safran, LGM Ingénierie, a subsidiary of the LGM group (multisector specialist in management and engineering of large systems) is starting a new project in the electronic test bench segment for the French industrial group.
-Its position on the test equipment market is strongly strengthened.
+Barely four months after signing a framework contract with Safran, LGM Ingénierie, a subsidiary of the LGM Group (a multi-sector specialist in management and engineering of large systems) starts a new project in the electronics test bench segment for the French industrial group.
+Its position in the test equipment market has been significantly strengthened.

-By integrating the panel of companies selected by the French industrial group, LGM Ingénierie is reaping the benefits of know-how and long experience in testing facilities.
-It all started with RATP fifteen years ago.
-Following PSA, Thalès, Valeo… and at the start of the 2000s, LGM Ingénierie started up at Safran with a contract for test benches for inertial units.
+By joining the panel of companies selected by the French industrial group, LGM Ingénierie is reaping the rewards of its know-how and long experience in test facilities.
+It all began with RATP, fifteen years ago.
+Then came PSA, Thalès, Valeo... and in the early 2000s, LGM Ingénierie started out at Safran with a contract for test benches for inertial units.

-Today, more than 25% of LGM Engineering's turnover is based on the development of test resources activity, mainly for rail, automotive and aeronautic projects.
-In the short term, this contribution should increase.
-In the aeronautics sector first of all (+ 50% of turnover expected at Safran) but also thanks to the deployment in new sectors such as energy.
-Air Liquide was signed a little over a year ago, with CEA and Schneider discussions are underway.
+Today, more than 25 % of LGM Ingénierie's sales come from the development of test equipment, mainly for rail, automotive and aerospace projects.
+In the short term, this contribution is set to increase.
+Firstly, in the aeronautics sector (+50 % in sales expected at Safran), but also thanks to our deployment in new sectors such as energy.
+Air Liquide was signed a little over a year ago, and discussions are underway with CEA and Schneider.